Have fun with middle school math. Yes honestly, it really is possible and I will show you my tips for homeschooling math.

 It is such a change for us, but as we homeschool we can be very flexible with this.
 You don’t need to start homeschool at 8 am (we did in elementary years, so this is a HUGE change!).

 This is another great fun way to do middle school math!
 There is measuring, division, multiplication, metric conversions, and more.

-We are from England so there is a lot of metric conversions for us!
+We are from England so there are a lot of metric conversions for us!
 Trying to understand how many cups in 225 grams of flour for example was a great math lesson!

-What do you do to make middle school math fun?
+What tips for homeschooling math do you have?
 Please let me know in the comments below.